 While basket strainers solve many manufacturers’ needs for removing particulates alone, some products require filtration.
 To make it easy, companies can use back-up tube strainers fitted with an inserted filter.
 Look for a basket strainer with a machined flange on the perforated support basket that is counter bored so it can accept industry-standard filter bags.

 Used in conjunction with one another, basket strainers and filters can provide filtration rates down to one micron (here’s an entertaining look at how big one micron is).
-Products that offer a quick-release handle make it fast and easy to change filters.
+Look for sanitary filter suppliers with products that offer a quick-release handle make it fast and easy to change filters for your business.

 Overscreens work in conjunction with inline strainers to provide an ideal filter media for sanitary applications.
 There are two types of overscreens: